markdoc/docs/pages/docs/nextjs.md

 ## Partials

-Partials are automatically loaded from the `/markdoc/partials/` directory.
+Partials automatically load from the `/markdoc/partials/` directory.
 For example:

 {% markdoc-example %}